 - Estate Homes: The Estate Homes within our community have been built by some of the most reputable builders in Southwest Florida.
 Home styles include traditional Florida style and Mediterranean.
 One of the most attractive features of Wildcat Run Estate Homes is the exceptionally large lot sizes, ranging from one half to three quarters acre.
 All lots have either lake or golf course views and some enjoy both.
 There are a total of 292 individual home sites in this community.

 - The Villages at Wildcat Run: This condominium enclave of thirty –six (36) attached villas was started in the late 1980’s.
-It is comprised of eighteen (18) single-story end units, which are two-bedroom, 2 ½ bath units and eighteen (18) two-story units which are three-bedroom, 2 ½ bath units.
+It is comprised of eighteen (18) single-story end units, which are two-bedroom, 2 ½ bath units and sixteen (16) two-story units which are three-bedroom, 2 ½ bath units, and two (2) two- story units that are three bedroom (3), plus den, three and one- half bath units (31/2) and first floor master bedroom.
 Views of the lake, preserve and/ or fountain make this a very peaceful setting.
 An inviting, well-maintained pool and two tennis courts provide additional means to get to know your neighbors.

 - Lakeside Villas: Built in the late 1980’s, this condominium community has ten (10) single-family detached homes.There are three separate floor plans with variations including: three bedrooms, two bedrooms with den, and with either two or three baths or two-and-one-half baths.
 Sizes range from about 2000 to 2300 square feet.
 This association also has use of the pool and tennis courts at The Villages condominium enclave.